tony-aw/tinycodet/README.md

 modifying string arithmetic, in-place modifying string sub-setting, “which”-operators, and in-place modifying unreal replacers.
 Moreover, it includes some helper functions for more complex string arithmetic, some of which are missing from popular R packages like stringi.
-All base R expressions options (Regex, fixed, coll, boundary, charclass) are available for all string-pattern-related functions, as well as all options from stringi (regex, fixed, boundary, charclass, coll).
+Most stringi pattern expressions options (regex, fixed, coll, charclass) are available for all string-pattern-related functions, when appropriate.
 This package also allows integrating third-party parallel computing packages for some of its functions.

 WARNING: This package is still very much experimental.
 Function names, argument names, and so on may change dramatically.
 Use it for testing only, until it’s stable.

+CHNAGELOG (EXPERIMENTAL VERSION):

-LATEST CHANGE: `stringi` is now a dependency.
+- 8 march 2023: `stringi` is now a dependency.
+Completely re-written the ReadMe file, Description, and documentation.
+- 9 march 2023: added the “which”-operators.
+- 10 march 2023: `s_strapply()` now uses `stringi`, and uses `apply()`
+  instead of `sapply()`.
+Renamed the which operators `%[sp]%` and `%[!sp]%` to `%[grep]%` and `%[!grep]%` to make their meaning more obvious.
+Added this Change log to the ReadMe file.